jonhealy1/Scaling_Cryptocurrency_Using_DAGs/README.md

-./Parallel_POW
+This program creates 4 Blockchains all running in parallel.
+3 sidechains and the main chain.
+Each sidechain forks off from the main chain and is given a certain set of transactions to work on which would be theoretically divided by the address of the person sending a transaction.
+In this example sidechain A handles transactions sent by account A, sidechain B handles transactions sent by account B, and sidechain C handles transactions sent by account C. After 2 blocks, the sidechains all append their final values to the main chain. <br/>

+For a more detailed explanation of how this system works, see the pdf file provided in this repository.
+Note: In this example all of the accounts start with 100$.
+Chains are only making changes to values contained on that chain and because each chain is responsible for a different set of accounts sending value, no account can spend more money than they have.<br/>

+./Parallel_POW<br/>

-1: Account A sends Account B 10$...
+1: Account A sends Account B 10$...<br/>
-2: Account B sends Account C 10$...
+2: Account B sends Account C 10$...<br/>
-3: Account C sends Account A 10$...
+3: Account C sends Account A 10$...<br/>

 814e325659746b0a3e86dcf33e2ffc2977c93669cb000ad31e3128906c0a9ab0  do more work!
 3
 d3590d7547d4c05a68cc6bd2daea320e51feb0c35937f46df09985a3cdfd15ba  do more work!
 1